space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 Net votes cannot result in an upgrade to a voucher ban or to a permanent ban.

 If an appeal is being processed using the standard procedure, votes can be processed earlier than 24 hours, even if discussion is ongoing.
 To do this, the vote must have at least 10 "net votes" for the winning option.
 Net votes are only possible when all vote options which affect the outcome of the appeal are distinct rather than on a spectrum.
 Distinct options are ones where voters are unlikely to be equally in favor of multiple options.
 Remove/reduce/deny and Remove/reduce/voucher votes are both considered to have only distinct options.
-A vote with multiple options for how long to reduce a ban to is not considered distict, even if each option is split into its own yes/no vote.
+A vote with multiple options for how long to reduce a ban to is not considered distinct, even if each option is split into its own yes/no vote.
 This means that a Remove/reduce/deny vote cannot be processed early if there is also an ongoing vote for the reduction time, even if they are separate votes, unless the net vote is to remove the ban or deny the appeal.

 To calculate the number of net votes, subtract the total number of votes for all other options from the winning option.
 The processing admin's vote can be included.
 Staging votes, votes made to make an option easily available for voters, can not be included.